 To help us answer these questions, we will need to build on our knowledge from Year 3, when we learnt about forces (Friction) and magnets.

-In Term 1, Year 5 will be studying a Historical enquiry, asking the Big Question
+In Term 1, and into Term 2, Year 5 will be studying a Historical enquiry, asking the Big Question

 This unit of learning, focussed on The Victorians, will extend across the term and into the beginning of Term 2, encompassing topics including Monarchy, the British Empire, poverty and wealth, the Industrial Revolution, workhouses and much more!